Ryanel/Cedille/README.md

 # The Cédlle Hybrid kernel

 The Cédille Kernel is a kernel in development.
-It's goal is to be a UNIX compatable kernel
+It's goal is to be a UNIX compatable kernel.

 ## Building

-Note: You *must* use a Cross Compiler of some variety.
+Note: You *must* use a Cross Compiler.

+1. Ensure your cross compiler is in PATH
+2. Set HOST to your specific architecture, or leave it as default for the default x86 architecture.
+3. Call build.sh; the kernel should compile.

+You can prefix any command with HOST="target-triple" to target that host.

+Now that you have a kernel built:

+* To generate an iso image, call iso.sh
+* To run the kernel in qemu, call qemu.sh
+* To reset everything, run clean.sh

+To configure the kernel build process (such as flags), Modify scripts/config.sh